phaseLineStudios/Operational-Command/docs/game/scripts/sim/systems/FuelSystem.md

 - Proximity refuel from tanker units with throughput["fuel"] stock.
 - Provide a speed multiplier so movement can slow at CRITICAL and stop at EMPTY.Y.

-Defaults and terrain hooks

-Optional terrain data for surface and slope multipliers.

 ## Public Member Functions

 - [`func _ready() -> void`](FuelSystem/functions/_ready.md)